-A happier you makes you a better parent, so make time for yourself.
+A happier you make you a better parent, so make time for yourself.
 Schedule a massage if you can afford it.
 Squeeze in a hobby or two.

 I could have been a much better parent had I had a full cup of happiness to contribute.
 Instead, I was a needy mom constantly feeling as though my happiness was dependent on my daughter.

 Putting your happiness in someone else’s hands is not fair to the person you rely on to make you happy.
-In order for us to be good parents or a good partner, we need to already be happy and fulfilled.
+For us to be good parents or good partners, we need to already be happy and fulfilled.

 It is only then that we have happiness and good vibes to share with others in our life.

 When we define ourselves as only a parent and nothing more, then it is more difficult to bring anything to the parenting table.